DS4200-S22/ic-01-ridasharief/README.md

 1. Clone this repo.

-1. Open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
+1. Open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Rida----" with your name.

 1. Push your change to your remote repo.